A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

-where $N_u$ is the number of repeating units within the polymer, $\bm{C}_{i}^{u} = [\bm c_{i,j}^{u}] \in \mathbb{R}^{(\frac{N}{N_u} + 2)\times 3}$ is the corresponding conformation and $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$ is the corresponding orientation transformation of the $i$-th repeating unit.
-For the $j$-th atom in the $i$-th repeating unit's conformation~\footnote{The repeating-unit conformation is placed in the standard coordinate system through applying the inverse orientation transformation to the corresponding sub-structure within the polymer conformation.}, its corresponding 3D coordinates within the polymer conformation can be expressed as $\bm {R}_i \bm c_{i,j}^{u} + \bm {t}_i$.
-Please note that since each repeating unit involves 2 overlapping atoms from the preceding and following repeating units, the number of atoms in the repeating-unit conformation is not $\frac{N}{N_u}$ but rather $\frac{N}{N_u} + 2$.
+where $N_u$ is the number of repeating units within this linear polymer, \re{${\mathcal{C}}^{u}$ is the set of repeating-unit conformations, ${\mathcal{O}}$ is the set of repeating-unit orientation transformations,} $\bm{C}_{i}^{u} = [\bm c_{i,j}^{u}] \in \mathbb{R}^{(\frac{N}{N_u} + 2)\times 3}$ is the corresponding conformation of the $i$-th repeating unit and $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$ is the corresponding orientation transformation of the $i$-th repeating unit.
+For the $j$-th atom in the $i$-th repeating unit's conformation~\footnote{The repeating-unit conformation is also placed in the standard coordinate system through applying the inverse orientation transformation to the corresponding sub-structure within the polymer conformation.}, its corresponding 3D coordinates within the polymer conformation is expressed as $\bm {R}_i \bm c_{i,j}^{u} + \bm {t}_i$.
+Notably, since each repeating unit involves 2 overlapping atoms from the preceding and following repeating units, the number of atoms in each repeating unit is not $\frac{N}{N_u}$ but rather $\frac{N}{N_u} + 2$.